Nor-Shipping

 Nor-Shipping is a maritime trade fair that has been held in Norway biennially since 1965.
 It is one of the leading international shipping events and an important meeting place and forum for the shipping industry.

 It "remains one of the most pivotal and well-attended events of the marine and offshore calendar."
 The other major international shipping fairs are Posidonia in Athens and the Shipbuilding, Machinery and Marine Technology (SMM) show in Hamburg.

-The week long fair is organised by Norges Varemesse (Norway Trade Fairs) and held in Lillestrøm near Oslo in May or June.
+The week-long fair is organized by Norges Varemesse (Norway Trade Fairs) and held in Lillestrøm near Oslo in May or June.
 It features exhibitions, conferences, debates, product launches and social occasions.
 The fair attracts shipowners, ship builders, classification societies, technology suppliers, shipbrokers, innovators, ship financiers and industry leaders.

 During the trade fair week, the fair also presented an exhibition called Ocean Talent Camp (previously Nor-Shipping Campus) in the Oslo city center.
 It promotes careers within the industry and was visited by about 10,000 students at the 2013 event.

 In 2017 there were around 15,500 visitors at the event, plus 900 exhibiting companies from 48 countries, 19 of which had their own national pavilions.